-The newborn Swiss brand established by a master watchmaker Martin Braun is going to officially present its first manufacture-made Antoine Martin Quantieme Perpetual QP01.700.1 hand-wound watch with Big Date and Perpetual Calendar complications.
+Established by a master-watchmaker Martin Braun, the young brand Antoine Martin is going to officially present its first manufacture-made Quantieme Perpetual QP01.700.1 model that sports brilliantly designed Big Date and Perpetual Calendar complications.

 If the brand’s name sounds familiar to you, fret not: it’s not a case of deja vu: there indeed was such watchmaking company before it was devoured in 2007 by Frank Muller: another watchmaking specialist that tried to expand their portfolio by acquiring smaller brands (about a year ago they even bought Luch Watch Plant based in Minsk, Belarus hoping for government incentives and who knows what else.)
-At some point in time, Frank Muller got into financial troubles, Martin Braun as a brand seizes to exist, while Martin Braun as a person moved on (yes, he literally moved on from Germany to Switzerland) and established a new watchmaking company MHO AG (Manufacture Horlogere Obwalden) that is now based in Lucerne area.
+At some point in time, Frank Muller got into financial troubles, Martin Braun as a brand seized to exist, while Martin Braun as a person moved on (yes, the man literally moved on from Germany to Switzerland) and established a new company MHO AG (Manufacture Horlogerie Obwalden) that is now based in Lucerne area.

-Although current economic climate doesn’t seem to favor the emergence of new brands, the master watchmaker has invested about two years of his life in designing his own movement, is now ready to take the risk.
+Although the current economic climate doesn’t favor the emergence of new brands, the master-watchmaker has invested about two years of his life in designing his own movement, is now ready to take the risk.

 While most new companies tend to invest the lion’s share of capital into promoting their baby brands, Mr. Braun seemingly decided to spend the money at what he knows best: a highly sophisticated, yet highly accurate movement.

 The Calibre AM 39.001 hand-wound movement comes equipped with a modified “Swiss lever escapement” design.

 Called HPE (High-Performance Escapement,) the module includes non-magnetic silicium parts that greatly increase the timekeeper’s accuracy.